Jessicavazm/JessicaVaz_T3A1/README.md

 Represents numbers both integers and float
 - JavaScript numbers are stored as 64-bit floating-point values.
 - JS can store numbers from -2^53 to 2^53 in this data type, numbers larger than 2^53 are stored in BigInt instead.
-- NaN Not a Number: this is also part of the number data type, it's used for arithmetics operations when it encounters a result that can not be processed as a number.
+- NaN Not a Number: this is also part of the number data type, it's used for arithmetic operations when it encounters a result that can not be processed as a number.
 - Infinity and -Infinity: Represents values beyond the minimum and the maximum limits.
 (Dividing a positive number by 0 in JS, would return 'infinity').
 - Common methods to work with numbers in JS includes:
     - Number.isInteger() => checks if the numbers is integer